jongio/memealyzer/README.md

 1. Start Azure Function
    - Run `./func.sh`
 1. Navigate to http://localhost:1080
-1. Add a Meme
-   1. Enter meme url into the text box and click "+".
-   1. Or to enter a random meme, just click "+".
-   1. The image will be added to the grid.
-Wait for the service to pick it up.
-You will eventually see the text and the image border color will change indicating the image text sentiment.

 #### Local Kubernetes
 1. In Docker Desktop settings, Enable Kubernetes and setup to use WSL 2 as backend.
 [Docker Desktop WSL 2 backend](https://docs.docker.com/docker-for-windows/wsl/)